-II.
-Introduction of Vietnam National Museum of History
+Introduction to the National Museum of Vietnamese History

-Opened on September 26, 2011, the museum is an integration of the former Vietnam History Museum and the Museum of Vietnamese Revolution.
+Opened on September 26, 2011, the museum in French Quarter Hanoi is an integration of the former Vietnam History Museum and the Museum of Vietnamese Revolution.
 The two museums, one situated at No.1 Trang Tien Street and the other located at 216 Tran Quang Khai Street, make up an impressive architectural complex adjoining the Hanoi Opera House.

 Located at No.1 Trang Tien Street (the former Vietnam History Museum), the first site is a well-structured historic building displaying collections relating to Vietnam’s history from the prehistoric period to the end of the Nguyen Dynasty in 1945.
 Originally the Louis Finot Museum, the museum building was designed as a major landmark of great architectural distinction, combining Eastern architectural elements in harmonious fusion with Western aesthetic features.
 The main permanent exhibition includes: